‘Breakthrough’ infections complicate COVID-19 response, disrupt workforce

 “We don’t want to see the [virus] numbers going back up for any reason, particularly as we head into the holiday season,” he said.

-The surge is forcing President Biden and governors to fight the pandemic on two fronts ahead of the holidays, persuading skeptics to get vaccinated while using booster shots to backfill immunity in persons who came forward early in the rollout and are seeing their antibodies wane.
+The surge is forcing President Biden and governors to fight the pandemic on two fronts ahead of the holidays, persuading skeptics to get vaccinated while using booster shots to backfill immunity in people who came forward early in the rollout and are seeing their antibodies wane.

 “Don’t overanalyze this, let’s get as many folks boosted before the holidays as we can,” New Jersey Gov. Phil Murphy, a Democrat, said Monday after winning his reelection bid earlier this month.

-Massachusetts reported 4,608 cases in vaccinated persons in the most recent reporting week, up 44% from the prior week as the New England cold sets in.
+Massachusetts reported 4,608 cases in vaccinated people in the most recent reporting week, up 44% from the prior week as the New England cold sets in.

-In Minnesota, five in 100,000 vaccinated persons were hospitalized for COVID-19 at the start of October versus 0.4 per 100,000 around Independence Day.
-Vaccinated persons accounted for roughly 40% of the 483 COVID-19 deaths in the state from early September to early October.
+In Minnesota, 5 in 100,000 vaccinated people were hospitalized for COVID-19 at the start of October versus 0.4 per 100,000 around Independence Day.
+Vaccinated people accounted for roughly 40% of the 483 COVID-19 deaths in the state from early September to early October.

-About one in five persons hospitalized in Colorado is fully vaccinated, indicating that unvaccinated persons occupy the lion’s share of beds and fueling Gov. Jared Polis’ pleas for people to shore up their protection with an extra shot.
+About 1 in 5 people hospitalized in Colorado is fully vaccinated, indicating that unvaccinated people occupy the lion’s share of beds and fueling Gov. Jared Polis’ pleas for people to shore up their protection with an extra shot.

 Multiple factors are behind the trend, including “the greater infectivity of delta, some decrease in immunity over time from vaccination and the generally high levels of COVID-19 circulating in the community — principally among the unvaccinated,” said Dr. Daniel Kuritzkes, chief of the division of infectious diseases at Brigham and Women’s Hospital in Boston.

-The federal government doesn’t track every breakthrough case, much to the chagrin of congressional lawmakers, but a trickle of county and state data reveals a consistent pattern: Unvaccinated persons are by far more vulnerable to the virus and taking up most hospital beds, while most of the vaccinated persons who see poor outcomes are elderly or have an underlying condition.
+The federal government doesn’t track every breakthrough case, much to the chagrin of congressional lawmakers, but a trickle of county and state data reveals a consistent pattern: Unvaccinated people are by far more vulnerable to the virus and taking up most hospital beds, while most of the vaccinated people who see poor outcomes are older adults or have an underlying medical condition.

-That’s why the federal government has shown urgency in getting booster shots into seniors and persons with underlying medical conditions.
+That’s why the federal government has shown urgency in getting booster shots into older adults and people who have underlying medical conditions.

 While regulators debate boosters-for-all, doctors say the public should get used to the virus as something that will ping around in the background, akin to nasty colds and the seasonal flu, and will reach the vaccinated at some point.